-Role of MSPCC for Level 3 Concerns: Upon receiving a Level 3 concern, the Associate Dean of Students and Academic Assessment will email the MSPCC and Level 3 Designee (SPPC Chair and Level 2 Designee).
-The MSPCC and Level 3 Designees shall work together to investigate and create a report on the matter.
-This investigation process includes meeting with the student to discuss the facts of the situation and any other individuals with knowledge of the situation.
-Upon conclusion of the investigation, the MSPCC and Level 3 Designees will co-create a report of findings from the investigation and propose multiple remediation plan options (if possible) that is to be shared with the SPPC.
-Next, The SPPC shall hear the report from the MSPCC and the Level 3 designees and determine the remediation plan/adverse action for the situation.
+The MSPCC shall notify the Level 3 Designees of the incident.
+The MSPCC and Level 2 Designee shall investigate and create a report on the matter.
+This investigation process will include meeting with the student to discuss the facts of the situation and any other individuals with knowledge of the situation.
+The SPPC shall hear the report from the MSPCC and the Level 2 designee.
 Given the egregious nature of Level 3 violations, the adverse action will be determined by the SPPC and may include adverse actions ranging up to dismissal.
 Examples of actions that may be taken by the SPPC include, but are not limited to:

-- Further investigation of the event to gain understanding and proceed with a better-informed direction - Formal discussion with Clerkship/Course Director, Phase Assistant Dean, Associate Dean for Undergraduate Medical Education, Assistant Dean of Student Affairs, Associate Dean of Student and Academic Assessment, or other SOM faculty/staff familiar with the student and situation - Require the student to complete a substance use assessment - Require a fitness for duty evaluation - Require a repeat administration(s) of the Criminal Background Check or Urine Drug Screen required at matriculation (may modify the drug panel to assess for specific drugs) - Documented coaching sessions with designated persons, in which expectations are made explicit - A behavioral mentoring contract with designated persons - A required mention of the incident in the MSPE - An academic sanction including probation, suspension, or expulsion
+- Further investigation of the event to gain understanding and proceed with a betterinformed direction - Formal discussion with Clerkship/Course Director, Academic Advisor, Associate Dean for Student Affairs, or other SOM faculty/staff familiar with the student and situation - Require the student to complete a substance use assessment - Require a fitness for duty evaluation - Require a repeat administration(s) of the Criminal Background Check or Urine Drug Screen required at matriculation (may modify the drug panel to assess for specific drugs) - Documented coaching sessions with designated persons, in which expectations are made explicit - A behavioral mentoring contract with designated persons

+- A required mention of the incident in the MSPE - An academic sanction including probation, suspension, or expulsion